 To start the Play with Java, follow the below steps.

-Step 1: The current available Play version is 2.4.2.
+Step 1: The currently available Play version is 2.4.2.
 To work with this version, make sure that the JAVA_HOME environment variable is set to JDK8 or more.

 set JAVA_HOME=<Path to JDK 8 or more where it installed> for Windows export JAVA_HOME=<Path to JDK 8 more where it installed> for Linux based

-Step 3: Extract the downloaded Activator zip file and add it to PATH environment variable.
+Step 3: Extract the downloaded Activator zip file and add it to the PATH environment variable.

 set PATH=<Path to extracted activator folder>;%PATH%; for Windows export PATH=<Path to extracted activator folder>:$PATH: for Linux based For example,set PATH=D:\My_Learnings\typesafe-activator-1.3.5-minimal\activator-1.3.5-minimal;%PATH%;